 During the trip: Most blisters are due to repeated friction in areas of high stress like the feet.
 The primary preventative measure is to ensure appropriately fitted footwear, especially if you’re planning on taking long walks.
 If you get a blister: The best thing to do with a blister is usually to leave it alone and it will naturally resolve.
 This way, the overlying skin of the blister acts as a natural “wound dressing” that promotes healing and prevents infection.
 When to seek professional help:

 - If the blister becomes painful, red, swollen or has malodorous discharge, these may be signs of infection and should be evaluated by a health care professional.

-- Sometimes the fluid build up within a blister can be too much and requires drainage.
+- Sometimes the fluid builds up within a blister can be too much and requires drainage.
 In this case, it’s best to see a health care professional who can do the drainage procedure in a safe, clean environment.

-- If you have developed a blister not due to obvious friction, pressure or trauma, it’s best to seek consultation with a dermatologist as there are many different types of blistering conditions and some can be quite serious.
+- If you have developed a blister, not due to obvious friction, pressure or trauma, it’s best to seek consultation with a dermatologist as there are many different types of blistering conditions and some can be quite serious.